aklump/drupal_service_uptime/documentation/source/_overview.md

 ## Configuration

-* Visit admin/reports/service-uptime
+* Visit _/admin/reports/service-uptime_
-* Click on the link to sign up for your serviceuptime.com account.
+* Click on the link to sign up for your Service Uptime account.
 * Add a service of type: web page
 * Copy the settings for Page URL and Search String into your service
 * Update the Statistics link from your new account.